8 Ransomware Protection and Prevention Tips

 While it won’t stop ransomware from happening, being able to restore files from an off-site cloud storage provider can cut off hackers at the pass.
 Users can simply restore their files and reset their devices to factory settings or purchase new ones instead of paying the ransom.

 Update Your Devices

 Ransomware relies on system vulnerabilities, apps, and patches to work its way into your device and your data.
 Keep hackers at bay by regularly updating your operating system and looking for any approved patches from a manufacturer like Apple or Microsoft.

 It’s also crucial to keep your apps updated to the latest version to ensure the highest level of security.
-Users should never download apps from the unknown provider and decline an app’s request to access data, whether that’s passwords, photos or other files.
+Users should never download apps from an unknown provider and decline an app’s request to access data, whether that’s passwords, photos, or other files.

 Ransomware shows no signs of slowing down and will continue getting more sophisticated and expensive.
 According to reporting from Business Insider, hackers in the cyber ransom game can extort up to $60,000 in one week alone.
 Meanwhile, cybercrime-related costs are expected to reach $2 trillion by 2019.